-The Columba 2024 drill program, planned for 20,000 meters of drilling, which is part of a staged 50,000 meters of drilling.
-The 20,000 meter program is now complete and the Company subject to financing, is planning the next stage of its aforementioned 50,000 meter drill program.
+The Columba drill program which commenced in April 2024, was planned for 20,000 meters of drilling, which is part of a staged 50,000 meters of drilling.
+A total of 23,000 meters were completed and the Company subject to financing, is planning the next stage of its aforementioned 50,000 meter drill program.
 The drilling program will continue step out drilling to expand on the wide high grade intercepts on the D Vein with targets on other veins such as the B, J and other Veins planned.

-The Company is also reviewing the potential for a maiden resource estimate.
+The Company is also in the process of preparing a maiden resource estimate.